 For $29.95/mo, a customer will get 2 Cores CPU, 2 GB RAM, 120 GB disk space and 1.5 TB Bandwidth resources.
 The Sanppy8000 is most resourceful but most expensive at $49.95/mo.
 It offers 4 cores CPU, 8 GB RAM, 240 GB Disk space and 3 TB Bandwidth.

-Interserver, which was founded in 1999 by a group of high scholers, supports Linux and Windows operating systems and servers are planted in USA.
-About how it works, the service has 4 data centers in the United States and these are secured by biometric system.
-The various packages range from 1GB of RAM 1CPU with 25GB SSD to 1TB BW to 16 GB RAM 4 CPU with 400 GB SSD and 16 TB transfer.
+Interserver, which was founded in 1999 by a group of high scholars, supports Linux and Windows operating systems and servers are planted in the USA.
+About how it works, the service has 4 data centers in the United States and these are secured by the biometric system.
+The various packages ranging from 1GB of RAM 1CPU with 25GB SSD to 1TB BW to 16 GB RAM 4 CPU with 400 GB SSD and 16 TB transfer.

 Nodesupply lets users to remotely host masternodes PIVX, ZCOIN, SmartCash, Crown and many other cryptocurrencies.
 Every customer is able to access their dashboard where nodes can be created, deleted and managed.

 The cost for this VPS service is a bit on the low side compared to other services; for $9 per month, a user gets a fully managed dedicated VPS, 2 GB RAM, SSD storage and an income monitor, all without any monthly resubscription commitment; and if subscribed for a year, the price is lower at $6/month for the same features.
 There is also the option of subscribing for 3 months or six months.